-- 1. Mobile investing apps enable people to buy and sell certain types of securities right from their phone.
+Mobile investing apps enable people to buy and sell certain types of securities right from their phone.
 They have provided investors with a quick and easy way to access the markets.
 For new investors who are just getting started, these apps have made the act of investing more accessible than ever before.
-And that's a good thing!
+That's a good thing!
 Even today, many people only invest through an employer-sponsored retirement account, like a 401(k).
 That's because they may lack the resources, confidence, or ability to invest in any other way.
 But not everyone has access to a 401(k).
 And while 401(k)s are a great way to save for retirement, many people have other financial goals they want to invest for, too.
-So mobile apps provide a handy, ready-made way to do just that. - 2.
-Secondly, many apps enable you to invest right from your phone, anytime, anywhere.
-In addition, many apps don't require a minimum deposit, so you can start investing with just a few dollars. - 3.
-A third advantage is that most popular apps often charge extremely low fees or even no fees at all to buy or sell stocks and ETFs. - 4.
-Lastly, many apps also come with features beyond just trading.
+Mobile apps provide a handy, ready-made way to do just that.
+Continuing with the accessibility theme, many apps enable you to invest right from your phone, anytime, anywhere.
+In addition, many apps don't require a minimum deposit, so you can start investing with just a few dollars.
+Finally, the most popular apps often charge extremely low fees - or even no fees at all - to buy or sell stocks and ETFs.

+Many apps also come with features beyond just trading.
 Some apps will help you invest any spare change or extra money, rather than let it simply lie around in a bank account.
-Others enable you to invest automatically daily, weekly, bi-weekly, monthly, etc. That's really neat, because investing regularly is a key part of building a nest egg.
+Others enable you to invest automatically - daily, weekly, bi-weekly, monthly, etc. That's neat, because investing regularly is a key part of building a nest egg.
 It's no surprise, then, that these apps have skyrocketed in popularity.
-According to an article in Business of Apps, app usage increased from 28.9 million in 2016 to more than 137 million in 2021.
+In fact, app usage increased from 28.9 million in 2016 to more than 137 million in 2021.1 Part of this surge was undoubtedly due to the pandemic.
+With social distancing, many used the time to try new activities and learn new skills from the safety of their own home...investing included.

-There are some unquestionable downsides too, so before you whip out your phone and start trading, there are some important things to know first.
+But before you whip out your phone and start trading, there are some important things to know, first.

+Investment apps come with definite advantages...but also some unquestionable downsides.
 When you think about it, an app is essentially a tool.
-And like any tool, there are things it does well...and things it can't do at all.
+Like any tool, there are things it does well...and things it can't do at all.
 And, like any tool, it can even be dangerous if misused.

-- 1. The first issue is that the very accessibility that makes these apps so popular is also what makes them so risky.
+The first issue: the very accessibility that makes these apps so popular is also what makes them so risky.
 When you have a tool that provides easy, no-cost trading, it can be extremely tempting to overuse it.

-According to a 2022 article in the Toronto Star, researchers have found that this temptation can lead to overly risky and emotional decision-making, as investors try to chase the latest hot stock or constantly guess what tomorrow will bring.
-So what's the result?
-Pennies saved on fees and fortunes are potentially lost on speculation. - 2.
+Researchers have found that this temptation can lead to overly risky and emotional decision-making, as investors try to chase the latest hot stock or constantly guess what tomorrow will bring.2 The result: Pennies saved on fees; fortunes potentially lost on speculation.
 The second and biggest issue is that while these apps make it easy to invest, they provide no help with actually reaching your financial goals.
 No app, no matter how sophisticated, can answer your questions.
 Especially when you don't even know the questions to ask.
 No app can hold your hand and help you judge between emotion-driving headlines and events that necessitate changes to a portfolio.
 No app can help you determine which investments are right for your situation.
 Just as you can't hammer nails with a saw, or tighten a bolt with a screwdriver, no app can help you plan for where you want to go and what you need to get there.